 Packaging design is crucial for products as it effectively communicates their benefits, attracts buyers with eye-catching visuals, and enhances functional usability.
 According to a study conducted by the Paper and Packaging Board and IPSOS, 72% of American consumers state that the design of a product’s packaging often influences their purchase decisions.
 Well-designed packaging improves the overall consumer experience and strengthens brand identity.

-What is the Role of Packaging Designer in Packaging?
+What is the Role of a Packaging Designer in Packaging?

 Which Packaging Companies Provide Packaging for Products?